Henry907/IoT-City/Water Tower/README.md

 run by typing "python3 water.py"

-It will power the relay and the water will come rushing
+It will power the relay and the pump will start